 Low-Sugar and Gluten-Free Cranberry Apple Crisp

-This festive Low-Sugar and Gluten-Free Cranberry Apple Crisp is made with low-calorie natural sweeteners and it’s low-glycemic, gluten-free, South Beach Diet friendly, and will be vegan if you use coconut oil!
-Use the Diet-Type Index to find more recipes like this one.
+This festive Low-Sugar and Gluten-Free Cranberry Apple Crisp is made with low-calorie natural sweeteners and it’s so tasty and easy to make!
+Use Dessert Recipes to find more recipes like this one.

 Today I’m spotlighting Low-Sugar and Gluten-Free Cranberry Apple Crisp!
 The original inspiration for the recipe was a huge bag of cranberries I bought to make my favorite Fresh Cranberry Salsa for Thanksgiving, and I was frankly surprised at how much I loved the combination of fresh cranberries and apples.

 I had to make this a couple of times to get it just right, and I might have even loved it a little too much (apple crisp for lunch, mmmm.)
 I’ve never been that much of a fresh cranberry fan, so even if you might think cranberries are not really your thing, be open minded about this one!

 I used Golden Monkfruit Sweetener (affiliate link) when I made this again recently, and when I tried it out on some dinner guests who are used to sugar-sweetened baked goods, it was definitely a hit.
 Use any low-carb sweetener you like for this recipe.

 You could also use a little brown sugar to replace some of the sweetener if you don’t care all that much about the low-sugar thing.
 Of course this recipe has natural sugar from the apples and the cranberries so it can’t ever be sugar-free, but I thought this was really good for a low-sugar dessert.

 Make the crisp topping first.
 Combine the oatmeal, almond flour, and sweetener of your choice.
 Then stir in the melted coconut oil (or butter) and the vanilla.